-- 1. A minimum cumulative GPA from a regionally accredited college or university of 3.3. - 2.
+- 1. A minimum cumulative GPA from a regionally accredited college or university of 3.0 or higher is strongly encouraged. - 2.
 Submit an essay that specifically discusses why they believe they are a good candidate for the accelerated nutrition program.